chriscorwin/hidden-city/chapter-001.md

 Also, and this is important, the other side of the back wall of Target (near the back to school stuff ) _did not have a city behind it_.

-It could not have a city behind it, because what _was_ behind it was the men's washroom.
+It could not have a city behind it because what _was_ behind it was the men's washroom.

 I know: I had just used it.